SpdPnd98/SpdPnd98-personal-website/_posts/2019-03-31-How-to-use-darkflow-with-Intel-Movidius-Neural-Compute-Stick.md

 Although ```caffe``` is a very powerful framework, and ```tensorflow``` provides a lot of fine tuning and (almost) complete comtrol over models, I have had very great experience with ```darknet```, a ```C/C++``` implemented framework for yolov2 model, hence I was curious to see what ```darkflow```, the ```tensorflow``` implementation of ```darknet```, has in store.

-However, finding proper source code for interpreting the graph file passed into movidius stick is difficult, hence here at [modelconverge.xyz](https://www.modelconverge.xyz), I would like to show you my research results and steps required for proper training.
+However, finding proper source code for interpreting the graph file passed into movidius stick is difficult, hence here at [modelconverge.xyz], I would like to show you my research results and steps required for proper training.

 Note this blogpost is not for beginners.
 Check out my blog for 7 steps to Machine Learning in a seperate blogpost for the basic idea of the steps I follow.